-Since the programs at LTC have very different subject areas and needs, each program and/or department maintains its own media resources in an area available to the students.
-The inventory for media resources for all programs is kept on the school Intranet and in the Canvas Learning Management System which for accessibility to all faculty and staff.
-This practice facilitates inter-departmental sharing of resources as needed.
-Relevant materials are purchased for the purpose of supporting educational programs, inclusive of all methods of program delivery, supplementing instruction, and are available for student use during program hours.
-Students may check out program media materials at the discretion of the faculty member.
-Examples of program media include reference books, professional journals/periodicals, audio and video media, software, online resources for specific industry needs, and related equipment pertinent to the particular program.
-Faculty, with the input from advisory committee members, students, and industry partners, work closely with the administration to provide appropriate media services for all programs.
+Since the programs at LTC have very different subject areas and needs, each program and/or department maintains its own educational resources in an area available to the students.
+During annual budget meetings faculty and administration determine the need for additional resources.
+Relevant materials are purchased for the purpose of achieving desired outcomes and learning objectives and are, inclusive of all methods of program delivery.
+Faculty, with the input from advisory committee members, students, and industry partners, work closely with the administration to provide recommendations for appropriate educational resources to achieve desired outcomes and learning objectives for all programs.